Bettering your Budget starts here! Together, let’s outline budget categories, review the budget development process, and change your life.

-Congratulations on taking such decisive action in the first part of the series.
-Keep taking those steps; keep tending the garden of your life.
-Mange your money, or your money will manage you!
-Keep up the hard work!
-This is already starting to unfold and is working out in your favor.
+Congratulations on taking such decisive action.
+Keep taking those steps; keep tending the garden of your financial life.
+Manage your money or your money will manage you!

-In this section we’re going to start applying what we covered in the initial part of this series.
-This is the next step on your journey.
+In this section, we’re going to talk about an essential step in your financial journey: budgeting!
 If you take the time, engage and get after it, you’re going to get the same level of benefit back.
 Initially, I struggled with this portion of my personal finances.
-Quickly, it became clear: if you don’t have a good foundation, the rest of the process will suffer.
+Budgeting is tough.
+Quickly, it became clear: without a good foundation, other areas in personal finance will suffer.
 I encourage you to stick with it, follow the steps and then reflect, you’ll be more than ready for the next portions.
-This is one of the most powerful tools you can apply.
+An effective budget is one of the most powerful tools you can apply.

-Bettering your Budget starts with a look in the Mirror
+Bettering your Budget starts with a Hard Look in the Mirror

 Start with where you are, and then you’ll be able to get to your goals!
 Which one of these best describes your situation?